 LaGrange College has been approved for the offering of online courses in the following

 states: Alabama, Arkansas, Delaware, Florida, Georgia, Illinois, Kentucky, Louisiana,

 Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas,

 Virginia, and West Virginia.
 LaGrange College engages in the Southern Regional

-Electronic Campus and thus enjoys authorization to offer online courses
+and thus enjoys authorization to offer online courses in the aforementioned states.

 Any state not listed has authorization policies that are actively being investigated.